ZKsync Chains

 Chain Customizations

-The ZK Stack offers several customization options for developers looking to tailor a ZK chain to specific needs or create entirely new blockchain architectures.
+The ZKsync Stack offers several customization options for developers looking to tailor a ZKsync chain to specific needs or create entirely new blockchain architectures.
 This modular approach allows for significant flexibility in configuring transaction sequencing, data availability policies, and privacy features.

 Sequencing transactions